 These posts have the most meaningful effect when you enter the international market or open branches in other countries.
 Each of such units may have a separate blog, in which a part of the articles is dedicated to local holidays.

-That’s how you show the target audience that you respect their traditions.
+This is how you show the target audience that you respect their traditions.
 Besides, this format is generally interesting to read.
 A blog is an information about a product and exciting posts that allow you to communicate with consumers.

 Conduct a tour around your office or production

 This writing approach removes the fourth wall between you and your target audience.
-You tell the insider information about your manufacturing process or office.
+You tell the insider information about the manufacturing process or office.
 A short tour-style video would look good in such publications.
 You can create something like “One day from the life of our company” or show the entire production process of a product.

-Experiment and share results with your readers
+Experiment and share results with readers

 - How a 4-day work week affects productivity